Shafayat/automatic-theme-plugin-update/readme.md

 * update (default folder for holding theme and plugin zip files)
     * .htaccess (prevents indexing and viewing of any zip files in directory)

-* plugin (folder for adding plugin update checking)
-    * test-plugin-update (simple plugin folder to show how update functions work)
-        * test-plugin-update.php (example plugin that only checks for updates to server)

 * theme (folder for theme update checking)
     * update.php (file that can be included from functions.php of theme to check for updates)